Reverse Payment Fee Calculation: How Much Should You Invoice to Receive a Net Amount?

 Freelancers, agencies, consultants, and sellers often ask a practical question: "If I need to receive $500 after payment fees, how much should I invoice?"
 This is a reverse fee calculation.
 It is different from simply adding the estimated fee on top of the net amount.

-Use the PayPal Fee Calculator or Stripe Fee Calculator to run the calculation instantly.
-This guide explains the math behind the result.
+Use the PayPal Fee Calculator or Stripe Fee Calculator to run the calculation.
+The sections below explain the math behind the result.

 Why Adding the Fee Is Not Enough